 - Sacristan – Helps to prepare for the celebration of the Mass, funerals, weddings and other special occasions.
 Police Check required.

 - Usher – Welcoming and assisting parishioners in seating, organizing, assisting in the offertory collection during and after Mass.
 Police Check required.

 Other Ministries & Groups within St. Paul’s Parish

 - Airdrie Catholic Prayer Group – Aspires to instill among its members the devotion to The Blessed Mother and The Divine Mercy through prayers and fellowship.
 It affirms the Universality of the Catholic faith and strives to develop a deeper knowledge of The Catholic Faith and Belief through actions and the recollection of The Life of Our Lord Jesus Christ.

 - Baptism Preparation Team – Assist parents and parents-to-be in understanding the importance of baptism as the beginning of our Catholic faith journey.

 - Catholic Women’s League – The Catholic Women’s League of Canada is a place of fellowship as well as personal and spiritual growth, open to both Catholic and non-Catholic women alike.
 The CWL is also a major women’s organization confronting controversial issues in our society and representing the views of Catholic women to both provincial and federal governments.

-- Couples for Christ – A Catholic movement intended for the renewal and strengthening of Christian Family life.
+- Couples for Christ & Link– A Catholic movement intended for the renewal and strengthening of Christian Family life.